omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/README.md

 - Latent tokens → `(B, 75, 80)`
 - Decoder features → `(B, 6000, 1)`

-These outputs can be connected to any downstream task.
+These outputs can be connected to any downstream model.

 ---